 Premium, second to NONE Aquarium Bio Filters, that with optional Oolitic Sand, also maintains essential aquarium calcium levels, alkalinity, & electrolytes that are important to ALL Marine life, Goldfish, African Cichlids, Livebearers & more

-The Premium ATI Hydro Sponge Filter, from the only online seller with professional use dating back to 1978 (prior to the Internet)
+The Premium ATI/AAP Hydro Sponge Filter, from the only online seller with professional use dating back to 1978 (prior to the Internet).
+THE ONLY USA MADE AQUARIUM SPONGE FILTER, ALL others are made in China of inferior material

 UV Germicidal Bulbs